Johannes-Andersen/partall/README.md

 This is a filter list specifically made for <a href="https://github.com/gorhill/uBlock">uBlock Origin (uBO)</a>
 and is mainly aimed at Norwegian users and websites.

+## I have found an issue!

+If you have found an issue with the list, please open an issue on GitHub.

+You can do that here: https://github.com/Johannes-Andersen/partall/issues/new/choose

 ## Disclaimer

 <strong>I have only validated the list on the latest version of Firefox and uBO.</strong>